 - How is rent calculated and paid?

-- How do I know I'll get my security deposit back?
+- How do we know we will get our security deposit back?

-- Can I access the Internet in my room?
+- Can I access the Internet in my bedroom?

-- Is there a TV point in my room?
+- Is there a TV point in my bedroom?

 - Landlords never maintain their houses, do they?